 - Virtual, or web-based, assistants could be incorporated into existing online event registration systems, such as The RSVP Agency’s guest list management product, to build rapport with guests and talk them through the online event registration process.

 - The latest event technology could be combined with deep learning capabilities to improve guest experiences: using audio and visual sensors, robots could be designed to gather data about crowd responses to certain music, presentations, speakers, entertainment or catering options to adjust future event’s offerings accordingly.

 - Existing event access and security systems can be augmented with humanoid robots and AI systems to track guests’ whereabouts and observe their behaviour patterns around a product or brand experience.

 A Smashing Robotics blog describes 13 advanced humanoid robots that are already for sale.
 Many of these are priced well above what any corporate event planning budget can afford (with some of them reaching figures as high as US $9600 per unit), so it will be a while yet before these humanoid robots enter mainstream services.
 But once they are more affordable, it will be interesting to see how their use at corporate events takes off.

-For more information on the latest event technology and insights into how far guest list management software has actually come over the years, download our Event Technology guide
+Browse our website for more information on the latest event technology and insights into how far guest list management software has actually come over the years.